5163-5187 Joyce St rezoning application

 How will these important and culturally significant businesses and restaurants still be part of the community following redevelopment?

-Tammy Dukes asked about 3 years ago
+Tammy Dukes asked over 3 years ago

 Staff will be discussing the concerns over the loss of these important cultural assets and possible displacement of the current tenants (Sari-Sari Filipino Convenience Store, Kumare Express, Pampanga’s Cuisine, Plato Filipino, Joyce Jiaozi Restaurant and Kay Market) with the project applicant and will be requesting that they consider making provisions for displaced business of which one option may be to return to the site following development.
 This rezoning application is currently in review, and staff are seeking input from a variety of sources (the public, local community groups, advisory boards, etc.) to help shape the proposal.
 All input received will help to inform future recommendations to improve the proposal.